 You are like a little kid running away but you don’t have a plan once you get to the end of the driveway.

 To have a purpose in life map, you need to know where you are starting from.

 To get where you want to go, you need to determine where you starting from, which is NOT the same as starting over.
 Your life is an ongoing journey- a continuing road trip, if you will- where each mile marker serves as a reminder of the experiences, challenges, and growth that you’ve experienced along the way.
 Looking back and realizing how far you have come can motivate you to continue on.
 Celebrate your accomplishments, learn from your mistakes, and stay focused on your goals.

-Mile markers are how you know you are headed in the right direction and you are making progress
+A roadmap for life has mile markers so you know you are headed in the right direction and you are making progress.

 When I drove northeast from Arizona to Vermont, I knew to set my sights first on Albequerque before St. Louis.
 And even though I was mindful of my destination, I knew you don’t go from A to Z without passing through B to Y along the way.

 I used to play a game with my daughter when she was young and she wanted to go on a walk with me.
 I knew before long she was going to ask how much further- the pedestrian version of “are we there yet”?
 So we would pick a visual goal- just to that big tree, or just to that yellow house.
 It seemed like a doable point to get to and it took away the overwhelm of too-far-to-go.